An Ecosystem-Based Conservation Framework for Oyster Reefs

 coastal management, conservation planning, Decision support tool, endangered species

-This project will identify uncertainties around the effects of coastal bird stewardship and habitat management actions.
+This project identified uncertainties around the effects of coastal bird stewardship and habitat management actions.

 Conservation Grazing in Coastal Uplands